 6. Use collapsible hanging canvas shelves

-Use one or two collapsible hanging canvas shelves in your closet for added storage and better organization.
+One of our favorite travel trailer hacks is to use one or two collapsible hanging canvas shelves in your closet for added storage and better organization.
 Lots of colors to choose from.

 7. Use hanging containers for storage